xmos/lib_src/doc/rst/programming_guide/fixed_ratio_src.rst

 .. note::
-    These filters will only run on xCORE-AI due to the inner dot product calculation employing the XS3 VPU.
+    These filters will only run on xcore-ai due to the inner dot product calculation employing the XS3 VPU.

+.. _ff3_voice_vpu_hdr:
 Fixed factor of 3 VPU
 ---------------------

 The filters use less than half of the cycles of the previous fixed factor of 3 functions but at the same time offer a much improved filter response thanks to an increased filter length of 96 taps (compared with 72 taps) and use of a Kaiser window with a beta of 4.0.
+The filter specification is shown in :numref:`src_ff3_vpu_filter`.

+.. _src_ff3_vpu_filter:
 .. list-table:: Fixed Factor of 3 Voice VPU SRC characteristics
      :header-rows: 1